c3lang/c3docs-old/docs/types.md

 ##### Differences from C

 Unlike C, C3 does not use type qualifiers. `const` exists, but is a storage class modifier, not a type qualifier.
-Instead of `volatile`, volatile blocks are used.
+Instead of `volatile`, volatile loads and stores are used.
 In order to signal restrictions on variable usage, like const-ness [preconditions](../preconditions/) are used.

 ## Basic types